 You can also find clients through social media or by creating a profile in life coach directories.
 Learn from other coaches who are doing what you want to be doing.
-You will find there are plenty of coaches are willing to help and will offer advice on how to get your first coaching clients.
+You will find there are plenty of coaches who are willing to help and offer advice on how to get your first coaching clients.

 Choosing a Coaching Niche